amitlevy/evolutionaryGPT/README.md

 **Evolutionary search:** sampling N independent sample solutions for the task from an LLM, evaluating them all in the "environment" for the task, picking the best one, and generating N variations of it, repeating that for T iterations.

 **Reward Reflection:** giving the model some sort of feedback on why the current best solution failed to get zero loss on the task.
 For instance, if you wanted to generate a maximally efficient algorithm for a problem, the feedback could be the output of a profiler.
-The loss could be the runtime or failed test cases if there are any.

 The repositories I saw so far have (in my opinion) all been engineered to solve a very specific task and are difficult to extend, or unnecessarily complex, so I've decided to create EvolGPT as a simple and generic version of this method.
 The current demo task is taken from the Inductive Reasoning paper: